||North Bay, Ontario

 - Working with competing priorities and deadlines

-- Hours of work: Up to 40 hours per week
+- Hours of work: 40 hours per week

-Please submit your cover letter and resume to firstname.lastname@example.org and identify the position and location that you are applying for in the subject line.
+Please submit your cover letter and résumé to firstname.lastname@example.org and identify the position applied for and the location you are applying to in the subject line.

 CTS Canadian Career College is an equal opportunity employer, and as such, we will provide accommodation to candidates upon request, to ensure all applicants are able to compete on an equal basis.